SceneAround: Set

-Austrian Bernhard Hammer designed the set at TheaterHangaar for the musical production, under the direction of Theu Boermans.
-The set is built around the auditorium, revealed by the moving panels.
-While the audience rotates to a new scene, the scene transformations are achieved by the motion of the auditorium, the movement of the projection panels and any live action in front of the screens.
-By using theatrical masking techniques, the reference to the actual location is avoided.
+Bernhard Hammer, an Austrian designer, created the set for the musical production at TheaterHangaar, directed by Theu Boermans.
+The sets are built around the auditorium, revealed and hidden by moving panels as needed.
+As the audience rotates to a new scene, the old set is hidden while the new one is revealed.
+This means that there is no need for breaks to change sets or the décor.
+By using theatrical masking techniques, such as projecting scene transitions or small scenes onto placed canvases, the set changes can be made nearly seamlessly without the audience noticing.

 Technique

-The control of the turntable revolving auditorium and the screens are automated and linked to the sound and projection cues.
+The control of the turntable, rotation, and screens are automated and the timing can be synchronised with audio and visual cues.

 Company

 Designers, engineers and companies that contributed to the initial production started the company SceneAround.
-The company wants to create similar theatrical venues around the world.
+The company’s aim is to create similar theatrical venues around the world.

 Other theatres

-Theater Amsterdam, located on the south-west side of the port of Amsterdam, is the first permanent theater in the world specifically built to be a full, large-scale SceneAround rotating auditorium.
-On May 8, 2014, the theatre had its opening with the play Anne, based on the diaries of Anne Frank.
+Theater Amsterdam, located on the south-west side of the Port of Amsterdam, is the world's first permanent theatre specifically designed to house a large-scale, fully rotating SceneAround auditorium.
+The theatre opened on 8 May 2014 with a performance of Anne, a play based on the diaries of Anne Frank.

-In March 2017, the IHI Stage Around Tokyo opened as the first Asian theatre which used the SceneAround system until its closure in 2024.
+In March 2017, the IHI Stage Around Tokyo opened as the first Asian theatre to use the SceneAround system, until its closure in 2024.

+A new theatre, the Prinsentheater, was built in Delft in 2025–2026 and has been in operation since 8 February 2026, showing the Dutch production Willem van Oranje — de Musical (a musical based on the life of William of Orange).